Screaming Mad

 Which means that someone, perhaps a prankster or an angry critic, snuck into the gallery while the guards were absent and defaced the painting.

 The museum even brought in forensic experts to analyze the writing, but they failed to come up with any suspects.
+Meanwhile, Monk became increasingly obsessed with his critics.

-His diaries and letters are full of complaints about the people who called him mad, and that fixation eventually became a self-fulfilling prophecy.
+His diaries and letters are full of complaints about the people who called him mad, and that that fixation eventually became a self-fulfilling prophecy.

 He was hospitalized in 1908 after a nervous breakdown, but the treatment seems to have helped.
+After his release, he painted more frequently and was reportedly much happier.

+After he died in 1944, the scream only grew in prominence.
 Today, it's one of the most iconic paintings in the world, having been endlessly reproduced in political cartoons and memes.

 It's even become an emoji, which is all the proof you can ask for that an image is still relevant today.
+And its staying powers suggests that Monk wasn't half as mad as his critics believed.

 Perhaps he was just ahead of his time, an artist who foresaw the alienation and anxiety that would come to define modern life.